IntroSDE/introsde/lab04/README.md

 ### Java Annotations and JAXB brief overview (20 min)

-* Annotations provide data about a program that is not part of the program itself.
+* Java Annotations provide data about a program that is not part of the program itself.
 * They have no direct effect on the operation of the code they annotate.
 * Annotations can be applied to a program's  declarations of classes, fields, methods, and other program  elements.
 * They uses include:
     * **Information for the compiler:** to detect errors or suppress warnings.
     * **Compile-time and deployment-time processing:** software tools can process annotation information to generate code, XML files, and so forth.
     * **Runtime processing:** some annotations are available to be examined at runtime
+* In this module, we will java annotations to specify how a class must be transformed from and to XML/JSON
 * **JAXB** stands for *Java Architecture for XML Binding*.
 Is a Java standard that defines how Java objects are converted **from** and **to** XML.
 * As opposed to XPATH, it allows us to map XML to Java Classes, allowing our Java program to operate only on plain old java objects (not a document tree)
 * Using java annotations, JAXB libraries can